 - Episode 30: Deadpool's healing being disabled and he openly discusses how he's okay with him dying in this case.
 This moment is even more Harsher in Hindsight if you know his whole backstory.

-- Episode 32: Red Skull's possession of Hikaru via the Dimension Sphere is Adult Fear at it's finest.
+- Episode 32: Red Skull's possession of Hikaru via the Dimension Sphere.
 Red Skull is basically forcing Thor to kill his friends or he will have Hikaru kill them, and possibly kill the rest of the children as well, his brother included.
 Not only that, it's revealed that were it not for Thor saving his life, the unlimited power could prove too much for him to handle, causing him to to go insane and could even kill him.
 Plus, his scream when he puts a shard of the sphere into his heart and when Thor's bond with Hikaru purifies him shows it's probably a painful process as well.

 - Episode 36: What's worse than Spider-Man getting possessed by the Venom symbiote?
 How about Venom-Possessed Hulk?